This is a sample chapter from The House, The Spheres Book Two. More information about the book and the series can be found under Books. And now …

 ‘That is a long time to be cut off.’

-On the main floor, Martim talked to an older man leaning on a cane.
+That explained the assembly, but not the tension between Lasell and Martim.
+Tayl looked down at the floor.
+Martim talked to an older man leaning on a cane.
 His sage-grey robe identified him as a member of the Administration.

 ‘Senior Administrator Adrin Poul.’
 Em had followed Tayl’s gaze.
-‘He speaks for the Administration.’
+‘He speaks for the Administration.
+The woman next to him is Lacier Faculty Speaker Sanit Soreman.’

-‘I wasn’t here at the time,’ Em continued.
-‘But my mentor told me that the days after the breach were pure chaos.
+‘My mentor told me that it was pure chaos.
 People left, including senior staff.
-Poul and Soreman—’ he pointed to the woman now talking to Poul and Martim ‘—organised the emergency response with then-Rath Speaker Anar, while he saw his chance to gain political influence.’
-Em pointed to a broad man clad in pale grey standing with his back to the dais, and holding his hands behind his back.
+Poul and Soreman organised the emergency response with then-Rath Speaker Anar, while he—’ Em pointed to a broad man clad in off-white, standing with his back to the dais ‘—saw his chance to gain political influence.’

-Lasell and Trent exchanged a few words, then both took a seat on the front bench.
-Martim looked up at Tayl and Em, then nodded to Poul and Soreman before stepping off the dais.
+As if on cue, Lasell joined Trent.
+They exchanged a few words, then both took a seat on the front bench.
+Martim looked up to the gallery, then nodded to Poul and Soreman and stepped off the dais.

 ‘The Rath is without a Speaker?’
 Tayl asked.

 A bell rang, calling the assembly to order.
 The few people still standing took their seats.
 The bell rang again.
 Poul stood and took to the lectern, asking for a moment of silence to honour the lives lost.
-The audience obliged but stirred when the bell rang again two minutes later and Auditor Lasell took to the lectern.
+The audience obliged but stirred when the bell rang a third time two minutes later and Auditor Lasell took to the lectern.

 She gave a curt nod to Poul, then launched into a speech with the attitude of a diver not planning to resurface for breath any time soon.